-The above is inscribed on a commemorative stone laid at Battersea Power Station on 23 April 1931 during its construction by the London Power Company, which was rightly extremely proud of what they were building (the full wording is given at the end). ’‘
+The above is inscribed on a commemorative stone laid at Battersea Power Station on 23 April 1931 during its construction by the London Power Company, which was rightly extremely proud of what it was building (the full wording is given at the end).

 This association with the technology all seems to have been lost.
 The do-gooders that wanted to keep a building whose arrival other do-gooders heartily resisted at the time knew they were on to something and imagined it was all about the building.
 No, say I!
 It was about the technology.
 So what have our perhaps well-meaning lords and masters facilitated?
 A wreck of a building with most of the technology thrown away.
 Well done.
 That’s quite an achievement.
 With a slight sense of exasperation I set out the story below (posted exactly 225 years after Michael Faraday was born).